ArunFrey/oss_twitter/01_analyse_twitter_data.md

 * Use the `rtweet` package to query the Twitter API

+* Locate tweeters on map

-* collect different types of data on protest
+* Collect different types of data on protest

+* Predict user type from account (bot yes/no)

 ## Setup